Understanding Food Cravings: 6 Key Reasons Explained

 No!
 One big dinner does not make up for a day of restriction and hardly eating anything.

-Even if you are not purposefully trying to limit your calories, if you are stressed out and under lots of pressure you may forget to eat.
+Even if you are not purposefully trying to limit your calories, you may forget to eat if stressed out and under pressure.

 Have you ever accidentally skipped a meal?
 I know I have!

-Whether by restriction or by accident, if you are hungry at the end of the day this can be another valid reason why you’re craving food.
+Whether by restriction or by accident, if you are hungry at the end of the day, this can be another valid reason for craving food.

-Your body is craving energy and nutrients, so of course you’re going to be drawn to foods that will give you a quick boost.
+Your body craves energy and nutrients, so you’ll naturally be drawn to foods that quickly boost you.

 6 – Food triggers (unconscious triggers craving)